Skip to main content

 Boyce Farmers Market

 History lives loud here, which you’ll notice as you explore the city's neighbourhoods.
 Museums, heritage sites, large old Victorian homes and the Historic Garrison District create a connection to bygone days that’s very much a part of modern-day Fredericton.
-Don’t miss a visit to Kings Landing just outside the city, where you can immerse yourself in the lifestyle of 19th-century New Brunswick.
+A visit to Kings Landing is a must.
+This 300-acre open-air museum, just 30 minutes upriver from the city, brings a 19th-century village to life with costumed characters, farm animals, and 70 historic buildings, plus special Thanksgiving dinners and festive fall celebrations.

 Fall Biking in Fredericton